zymr-keshav/canvas/README.md

     `cd canvas`

 -   run `npm install`
--   run `npm server`
+-   run `npm run server`

 keep this terminal open ; note that output of this command will be as following

 > node server
 > JSON Server is running